JDDoesDev/presentations/marketo.md

 - I also have mental illnesses

 And my goal is to talk with you about...
 <!--s-->

 # ERASING THE STIGMA
 ## MENTAL ILLNESS IN TECH

 J.D.
-Flynn, Drupal Technical Architect at Genuine
+Flynn

-@JDDoesDev • Slack(s): Dorf
+@JDDoesDev #OSMI

-BadCamp • #BadCamp18 • #OSMI

-Note:
-Welcome everyone!
-Thank you for being here and taking part!

 <!--s-->

-### Disclaimers:
+### Disclaimer:
 ## NOT a doctor<!-- .element: class="fragment" -->
-## Possible naughty language<!-- .element: class="fragment" -->

 Note:
-- Disclaimer:  I'm not a mental health professional nor am I here to give medical advice
+- Disclaimer:  I'm not a mental or medical health professional nor am I here to give medical advice
 - I am someone with mental illnesses - plural
+  - Here to talk with us about us
-- I've experienced difficulties in the workplace and in my personal life because of my mental illnesses
+- I've experienced difficulties in both my personal and professional life because of my mental illnesses
 - I was in denial for a very long time
-- I also tend to swear without thinking about it... sorry

 <!--s-->
 <!-- .slide: data-background-color="#888f79" -->